Vxtzq/annot-tool-GUI/README.md

 https://github.com/AlexeyAB/darknet

+Follow instructions to clone it, build it.

+Once finished execute those commands :

 In command prompt :

 ```git clone https://github.com/proplayer2020/annot-data-GUI```

 ```python app.py```

-Once annotation/marking is finished, click on "prepare data for training", and take the two files (train.txt and test.txt) generated in the result folder.
+Once annotation/marking is finished, click on "prepare data for training", and put the two files (train.txt and test.txt) generated in the result folder into build/darknet/data

+Then follow instructions here :

 # Troubleshooting
 If an Error pops up when the app is oppened, it is possible to report it by clicking the text underneath.